Stability of weak disorder phase for directed polymer with applications to limit theorems: Acknowledgements

+The author is grateful to Ryoki Fukushima for many inspiring discussions and helpful suggestions.
 This work was supported by the JSPS Postdoctoral Fellowship for Research in Japan, Grant-in-Aid for JSPS Fellows 19F19814.
-The author is grateful to Ryoki Fukushima for many inspiring discussions and helpful suggestions.